Best Brunch In New York City By Cuisine

 Dishes to try: Steak Frites

-Reservation highly recommended for Brunch on the weekend otherwise be prepared to wait 1-2 hours.
+Reservation highly recommended for Balthazar Brunch on the weekend otherwise be prepared to wait 1-2 hours.

 Similar to Balthazar, Lafayette is another French restaurant + bakery located in Noho.
 I personally really liked their pancake and baked goods.
 On a nice summer day, be sure to request to sit outside and people watch like a true Parisian.

-Buvette is a cute restaurant located in West Village (what isn’t cute in West Village)?
-Expect a long wait on the weekend.
+Buvette is a cute French restaurant located in West Village (what isn’t cute in West Village)?
+Expect a long wait on the weekend to brunch there.

 Cafe Cluny is a cute French place in the West Village.
 It’s a little bit different than the more traditional French brunch places like Balthazar.
-The most recommended brunch menu item include the Short Rib Brava and the Breakfast Club Sandwich.
+The most recommended brunch menu items at Cafe Cluny include the Short Rib Brava and the Breakfast Club Sandwich.

 Maison Kayser is a more casual place that has both a sit down area and a bakery area with colorful desserts on display.
 It truly reminds me of cafes in Paris and if you want a quick and simple brunch with lots of pastries then Maison Kayser is the place to be.

 ABC Kitchen is one of my favorite restaurants in New York City.
 It is a Jean George restaurant and its changing menu focuses on local, sustainable, and seasonal produce that does not use pesticide, GMO, etc.